Non-deductible Expenses Definition

 However, suppose you have to take a trip during business hours to meet with a potential client or attend a directly related work meeting.
 In that case, the commuting costs of your trip may be tax-deductible.

-6. Meals
+6. Meals and Entertainment Expenses

-Meals and entertainment activities paid for on business activities and trips are often tax deductible.
-However, the expense of a team meal intended to foster camaraderie among workers may not be tax deductible.
+Meals and entertainment activities paid for on business activities and trips are often tax-deductible.
+However, the expense of a team meal intended to foster camaraderie among workers may not be tax-deductible.
 Therefore, distinguishing between business and leisurely dining costs while working late is essential.

 7. Personal Expenses

-8. Childcare expenses
+8. Childcare Expenses

 9. Anything Illegal